Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 You will receive an email:

-In order to easily see the position, we have included the URL in Google Maps using the information received:
+To easily see the position, we've included the URL in Google Maps using the information we retrieved:

 And finally, the result of our Arduino GPS tracker: